KarlClinckspoor/SAXS_treatment/README.md

 # WLM models

 This folder contains a few scripts that model Kratky-Porod core-shell structures with the PRISM model for intermicellar interactions.
 It also has a tool to plot this data and vary the parameters interactively, and also can compare the model to real data, and adjust the parameters accordingly.
+At the moment, it has an unfinished fitting functionality.
+Will, perhaps, complete it some day.